 Primary Infrastructure Hardware Туре Purpose Amazon Virtual Private Cloud (VPC) Virtual Network To provide network-level isolation between major areas of the infrastructure.
 Amazon Elastic Compute Cloud (EC2) Virtual Machines Virtualized servers for hosting the web application and its supporting services.
 Amazon Relational Database Service (RDS) Database To store customer metadata (such as notebook data, login credentials, and job definitions).
 Amazon Elastic Block Store (EBS) Block Storage To store the operating systems, applications (as well as their configs), and any temporary Spark data (such as shuffle data).
 Amazon Simple Storage Service (S3) Object Storage To provide general data storage that is primarily used for storing control plane artifacts for purposes of bootstrapping services.
 AWS Key Management Service (KMS) Cryptography To provide cryptographic key management such as generation, distribution, and encryption for many components in the infrastructure.
 AWS Identity and Access Management (IAM) Identify and Access Management To securely manage access to AWS services and resources.
 Azure Resource Manager Management Layer To manage resources (e.g., create, update, and delete) inside Azure deployment such as virtual machine, storage account, web app, database, and virtual network.
 Azure Virtual Network (VNET) Virtual Network To provide network-level isolation between major areas of the infrastructure.
 Azure Virtual Machines (VMs) Virtual Machines Virtualized servers for hosting the web application and its supporting services.
-Azure DB Database for MySQL Database To store customer metadata (such as notebook data, login credentials, and job definitions).
+Azure SQL Database To store customer metadata (such as notebook data, login credentials, and job definitions).
+Azure Blob Storage Object Storage To provide a generic blob store that is primarily used for storing control plane artifacts for purposes of bootstrapping services.
+Azure Key Vault (AKV) Cryptography To provide cryptographic key management such as generation, distribution, and encryption for many components in the infrastructure.

-This document is for to Databricks, Inc. and may not be reproduced, transmitted, published, or disclosed to others without Databricks, Inc.'s prior written consent.
+This document may not be reproduced, transmitted, published, or disclosed to others without Databricks, Inc. 's prior written consent.
 It may ONLY be used for the purpose for which it is provided.

-Primary Infrastructure Hardware Туре Purpose Azure Blob Storage Object Storage To provide a generic blob store that is primarily used for storing control plane artifacts for purposes of bootstrapping services.
-Azure Key Vault (AKV) Cryptography To provide cryptographic key management such as generation, distribution, and encryption for many components in the infrastructure.
-GCP Virtual Private Cloud (VPC) Virtual Network To provide network-level isolation between major areas of the infrastructure.
+Primary Infrastructure Hardware Туре Purpose GCP Virtual Private Cloud (VPC) Virtual Network To provide network-level isolation between major areas of the infrastructure.
 GCP Compute Engine Virtual Machines Virtualized servers for hosting the web application and its supporting services.
-GCP Database Database To store customer metadata (such as notebook data, login credentials, and job definitions).
+GCP Cloud SQL Database To store customer metadata (such as notebook data, login credentials, and job definitions).
 GCP Persistent Disk Block Storage To store the operating systems, applications (as well as their configs), and any temporary Spark data (such as shuffle data).
 Google Cloud Storage (GCS) Object Storage To provide general data storage that is primarily used for storing control plane artifacts for purposes of bootstrapping services.
 Google Cloud Key Management Cryptography To provide cryptographic key management such as generation, distribution, and encryption for many components in the infrastructure.
 GCP Identity and Access Management (IAM) Identify and Access Management To securely manage access to GCP services and resources.